baltic-security/site/content/three_seas_initiative.md

 By connecting Central and Eastern Europe along a north-south axis, the Three Seas Initiative will enhance security and end a legacy of Soviet subjugation that still effects Europe today.
 It is a step in the right direction for ensuring stability, prosperity, and freedom for posterity.
 In short, it is a no-brainer for its member states and the U.S. alike.

 Cover Photo: Three Seas Initiative member states.
-Source: southfront.org
+Source: prezydent.pl

 **By [Matthew Thomas](../our_team)**